sidkanchan/FaceDetection/README.md

 Input:
 4 Text Files
-  - 1 with the width and height measurements of the image
+  - 1 with the width, height, and number of color channels of the image
   - 1 for each R, G, B color channel
     - Where each pixel had a value from 0 to 255
   - These text files were created using the Matlab file: